k2view-academy/K2View-Academy/articles/10_enrichment_function/03_create_edit_enrichment_function.md

 # Creating or Editing an Enrichment Function

-An Enrichment function is a [Project function](/articles/07_table_population/08_project_functions.md) without Input/Output parameters that is used to insert, update, or delete an LU Table's data after it has already been populated from a source object.
+An Enrichment function is a [Project function](/articles/07_table_population/08_project_functions.md) without Input / Output parameters that is used to insert, update, or delete an LU Table's data after it has already been populated from a source object.
 It is defined as a specific category of Fabric [Regular functions](/articles/07_table_population/08_project_functions.md).

 ### How Can I Create or Edit an Enrichment Function?

 The steps for creating an Enrichment function in Fabric Studio are the same as those for a Regular function.
+The steps which are unique for Enrichment functions are as follows:
-In the **Function Properties** tab, set the **Function Type** to **Regular Function**.
-Do not define Input / Output parameters.
+1. In the **Function Properties** tab, set the **Function Type** to **Regular Function**.
+2. Do not define Input / Output parameters.
-Note that it is recommended to set the **Category** to **Enrichment**.
+3. It is recommended to set the **Category** to **Enrichment**.

 ![10_03_create_enrichment_1](/articles/10_enrichment_function/images/10_03_create_enrichment_1.PNG)